phorton1/circle-prh/readme.md

 that is it's own GIT repository.

-There is a separate, additional "makeall.bat" in this project to build all the libraries and test programs.
+There is a separate, additional "makeall.bat" in this project to build all the libraries and example programs.

-Significant additions (libraries) include:
+The source code directory structure includes the following sub directories.
+Subdirectories with links below have their own readme files for more information.

 * /audio - a port of (part of) the Teensy Audio Library to the rPI
 * /bootloader - a bootloader (and perl script) for development use